-The Housing Market Analysis section provides a snapshot of the County's current housing stock and housing facilities.
+The Housing Market Analysis section of the Plan provides a snapshot of the County's current housing stock and housing facilities.
 Housing market characteristics reviewed include the supply of housing, availability of affordable housing, housing cost and condition of housing units, and the supply of housing or facilities for persons with disabilities and persons experiencing homelessness.
 The Housing Market Analysis is divided into the following sections:

 Number of Housing Units - The Housing Market Analysis begins with a basic count of the total number of housing units and occupied housing units in the County by property type, unit size, and tenure.
 There are 188,529 units in the County including a limited supply of subsidized units.
-Analysis of the data indicate that the current housing supply does not meet the need of all the County's residents.

 Cost of Housing - This section of the Plan compares the cost of housing in the County to household incomes to determine if there is a sufficient supply of affordable housing.
-Housing cost burden (unaffordability of housing) is the foremost housing problem in the County and the data in this section of the Plan further supports the need for programs that produce or preserve affordable housing.
+Housing cost burden (unaffordability of housing) is the foremost housing problem in the County.

-Condition of Housing - The supply of quality, decent housing is shaped by the condition of the housing inventory.
+Condition of Housing - The supply of decent housing is shaped by the condition of the housing inventory.
 This section of the Plan analyzes the age of the housing, risk of exposure to lead-based paint, and presence of housing problems.
-These factors coupled with the definition of substandard housing, justify the need for housing preservation activities.

-Public and Assisted Housing - The affordable housing inventory in any jurisdiction typically includes units subsidized by federal, state, or local programs including public housing.
-The Seminole County Housing Authority and Sanford Housing Authority manages the Housing Choice Voucher Programs for residents in Seminole County.
+Public and Assisted Housing -The Seminole County Housing Authority and Sanford Housing Authority manages the Housing Choice Voucher Programs for residents in Seminole County.
 Total vouchers offered throughout the County is 334.
-Both PHAs have waiting list for public housing units and vouchers which demonstrates the gap in the availability of affordable housing Countywide.
+Both PHAs have waiting list for public housing units and vouchers.

-Homeless Facilities and Services -This section of the Plan provides an inventory of homeless facilities and services in the County.
-The 2019 Housing Inventory report identifies 4,799 total year-round beds for persons experiencing homelessness.
+Homeless Facilities and Services - The 2019 Housing Inventory report identifies 4,799 total year-round beds for persons experiencing homelessness.
 This total includes emergency shelter, transitional housing, and permanent housing.